 Pre-Mindcamp for Presenters starts at a location in downtown Toronto on Monday, August 20, 2018.

-Pre-Mindcamp for Presenters takes place at George Brown College on Front Street in the Canary District, downtown Toronto.
+Pre-Mindcamp for Presenters takes place at Seneca College at Finch and Highway 404 in Toronto.

 If you want to be the first to be alerted to new developments, subscribe to our News & Announcements on this site and you’ll get an email when we post something here.
 You can do this using the form below.